 See What Big Wall Street Firms Can Never Deliver – and That You Need Most

-As an ultra-high net worth investor, you need much more service that simple money management.
+As an ultra-high net worth investor, you need much more service than simple money management from your wealth manager or financial advisor.
 Depending on how long you’ve possessed the high net worth that sets you apart from the vast majority of people, you may or may not remember what it’s like to only have $100,000 (or less) to your name.

-But you face an entirely different set of challenges.
-And those challenges cannot be met by a fresh-faced financial advisor from a big brokerage firm just taking the procedures and language that have been fed to him by his new bosses, and regurgitating it for you.
+We know you don’t have to worry about running out of money during retirement, but you face other challenges.
+You face a set of challenges that cannot be met by a fresh-faced financial advisor from a big brokerage firm just taking the procedures and language that have been fed to him by his new bosses, and regurgitating it for you.

 Let’s put it in different terms: